 Understanding NEPA and Environmental Analyses

 The National Environmental Policy Act (NEPA) was established in 1969 and is one of the most important laws for protecting our environment.
 NEPA's basic function is to ensure that all branches of the federal government give proper consideration before implementing any undertaking with the potential for significant effects to natural, cultural and the human environment.
-The Council on Environmental Quality provides an excellent guide to understanding the NEPA process, a summary of which is provided below as it relates to the PSI and the travel management EIS.
+The Council on Environmental Quality provides an excellent citizens' guide to understanding the NEPA process and answers to the 40 most common questions about NEPA.
+This is summarized below as it relates to the PSI and the travel management EIS.

 NEPA requires agencies to be informed through good analyses before making a final decision on a proposed action.
 Agencies are not required to select an environmentally preferable alternative or prohibit adverse environmental effects; however, the decision-makers do need to be informed of the environmental consequences of their decisions.
 As a result of the 2015 settlement agreement, the PSI will be completing an environmental impact statement (EIS) as part of scoping for their travel management process.
 What follows are the typical phases an agency would go through when completing an EIS: